adeola-jo/AI-Planning/simple office problem/README.md

 # Simple Office Problem

-## Introduction
-This repository contains PDDL files and planners for solving a simple office domain problem.
 The office domain involves a robot that can move between waypoints, pick and place objects, and optionally interact with people.

 ## Table of Contents
 - [Files](#files)